Particular/docs.particular.net/nservicebus/upgrades/8to9/index.md

 ## DataBus interface changes

 Starting with NServiceBus version 8, it is mandatory to provide a serializer to the data bus configuration API.
-This is now enforced in NServiceBus version 9.
 The `BinaryFormatterDataBusSerializer` has been removed and `SystemJsonDataBusSerializer` is the default option that's built-in.